MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Mods and plugins are the same thing, though the word "mod" is normally used by games.
 Keep in mind that when I say "mod", my modding language's goal is to work for any application written in any programming language, so not just games.

-grug is the name of my modding (programming) language, and its name is based on the legendary article [The Grug Brained Developer](https://grugbrain.dev/):
+grug is the name of my modding language, and its name is based on the legendary article [The Grug Brained Developer](https://grugbrain.dev/):

 <video src="https://github.com/user-attachments/assets/4e2f0304-e392-4b98-be7d-e0d2802dde52" width="100%" autoplay controls loop muted></video>